 If you were involved in a North Carolina highway crash caused by a negligent driver, you have the legal right to seek recovery for your losses.
-At our Wilmington traffic accident law firm, our attorneys can prepare a lawsuit to demand compensation for your medical bills, lost income, future physical or occupational therapy, and pain and suffering.
+At our law firm, our auto accident attorneys can prepare a lawsuit to demand compensation for your medical bills, lost income, future physical or occupational therapy, and pain and suffering.
 We can negotiate a settlement with the insurance company claims adjuster or take the case to trial to win you the verdict you deserve.

 We make it sound easy.
 It’s not.
 There are pitfalls all along the way.
 And the greatest pitfall—the single threat that can do the most damage to your case—is you, our client.

 Ultimately, you are the person responsible for how your lawsuit is conducted.
 We can make recommendations on what we think is the best course of action—but we can’t actually do anything without your approval.
 When you hire us as your legal representatives, you remain in control of the situation.
 You’re the boss.

 It’s our duty to warn you ahead of time of five critical errors you may make that can damage your legal case.
 If you want a fair recovery for your injuries, avoid making these mistakes.

 Some people want to “tough it out” after a truck accident or motorcycle accident in North Carolina.
 They won’t visit the emergency room, refuse to visit their family doctors, skip medical appointments, or don’t follow prescribed treatments.
 Bad move.
 If you don’t show your commitment to taking proper care of your injuries, the insurance company lawyers will argue that you weren’t badly hurt in the first place—or that you’re just looking for a handout.